|Nutrition Facts (per serving)|

 Bonito is a delicious dark-fleshed fish similar in taste to tuna and really doesn't need a lot of flourish—simple, light seasonings work best.

-For bonito with a Mexican flair, in a small bowl, combine chipotle chilies, crushed garlic, Mexican oregano, salt, lime juice, and olive oil to form a paste.
+For bonito with a Mexican flair, in a small bowl, combine chipotle chiles, crushed garlic, Mexican oregano, salt, lime juice, and olive oil to form a paste.
 Rub it into the cleaned and dressed fish.
 Cover with plastic wrap and marinate in the refrigerator for an hour or two before grilling.

 Meanwhile, fire up the grill, oil the grates, and cook the fish, skin-side down over direct heat for about 3 minutes.
 Flip the fish over and cook an extra minute so that it is still slightly pink inside for medium-rare or 3 more minutes for medium.